mrisher/smtp-sts/spec.md

    * whether MTAs sending mail to this domain can expect TLS support
    * how MTAs can validate the TLS server certificate presented during mail delivery
-   * what an implementing sender SHOULD do with messages when TLS cannot be be successfully negotiated
+   * what an implementing sender should do with messages when TLS cannot be be successfully negotiated

 The mechanism described is separated into four logical components:

-   1. policy semantics: whether senders can expect a receiving server for the recipient domain to support TLS encryption and how to validate the TLS certificate presented
+   1. policy semantics: whether senders can expect a server for the recipient domain to support TLS encryption and how to validate the TLS certificate presented
    2. policy authentication: how to determine the authenticity of a published